SuZero-5DChess/5dchess_client/README.md

 5D Chess Client
 =================

-This is a software that helps displaying 5d chessboard.
-It is also capable of reporting which squre is clicked.
-WIP.
+This is a web software that helps displaying 5d chessboard.
+Elements including:

++ Board with pieces on it.

++ The present line.

++ Highlighted squares/timelines/arrows.

+Additional functionalities:

++ Report which square is clicked to the server.

++ Three optional buttons, <button>Undo</button>, <button>Redo</button>, and <button>Submit</button>.
+If pressed, the server will recieve a request.
+These buttons can be turned on/off from server side.

++ A toggable text window.

++ Additional <button>Submit</button> and <button>Screenshot</button> buttons.

+*Remark.* This software is front-end only, with just a dummy python flask server for demonstration.
+It does not make moves or detect checkmate.

 ### How to use?